Why do the Japanese have paper walls?

 You should wear appropriate floor slippers or go barefoot instead.
 Of course, it’s important to remember that you shouldn’t go outside with wet feet either!

-Do people still use kotatsu?
+Do people still use Kotatsu?

 They are still used daily, and it’s also widespread to see Japanese sitting around the kotatsu during New Year.

-Is kotatsu popular in other countries?
+Is Kotatsu popular in other countries?

 They are popular in some parts of Asia but are much more common in Japan.
 There isn’t a standard version of the kotatsu; people make their designs to suit their homes.

-What is a kotatsu table?
+What is a Kotatsu table?

 It’s one of those tables where you’ll frequently see Japanese families sitting around during cold winter!
-The ‘kotatsu’ itself, which is essentially just an open fire, is placed inside the table, and the kotatsu quilt covers contain the heat.
+The ‘kotatsu’ itself, essentially just an open fire, is placed inside the table, and the kotatsu quilt covers contain the heat.

 Leave a Reply